 - Facial Markings: He has several tattoos on his head, including the phrase "A good droid is a dead one" in Aurebesh.

-- A Father to His Men: As the main medical officer of the 501st Legion, the health and well-being of the men come first to the point that he can even override his CO's authority if necessary (unless it's General Krell he's serving under, in which case, he's forced to put up with his reckless strategies like all the other clone troopers).
+- A Father to His Men: As the main medical officer of the 501st Legion, the health and well-being of the men come first to the point that he can even override his CO's authority if necessary (unless it's General Krell he's serving under, in which case he's forced to put up with his reckless strategies like all the other clone troopers).

 - Fish out of Temporal Water: He is awoken from a cryo-stasis pod just a few months prior to the events of The Force Awakens and roughly fifty-six years after the Clone Wars ended.

-- Freak Out!: In "The General", as the battle with the Umbaran Juggernauts keeps getting worse and casualties are growing, he eventually has a breakdown and starts screaming in rage and wildly shooting at his surroundings.
+- Freak Out: In "The General", as the battle with the Umbaran Juggernauts keeps getting worse and casualties are growing, he eventually has a breakdown and starts screaming in rage and wildly shooting at his surroundings.
 Tup has to tackle him out of the way of an enemy tank to get him to stop.

 - He Knows Too Much: Thanks to Fives, he realized the Sith conspiracy behind Order 66 and tried to warn the Jedi Order and his fellow clone troopers about it.
-But just like Fives, his attempt was thwarted.
+However, just like Fives, his attempt was thwarted.
 This time it was by the command of Count Dooku, who had him cryogenically frozen onboard a Separatist ship to be personally interrogated, particularly on where he got his information and if any other clone troopers found out.
 The ship never made its destination as it ended up crashing into a remote desert world in an attempt to evade Republic forces, remaining there for over 50 years.

 - Human Popsicle: He is captured by Separatist droids at the end of the war and put on ice while being transported for interrogation by Count Dooku.
-But the ship carrying him is ambushed and crashes on a remote planet.
+However, the ship carrying him is ambushed and crashes on a remote planet.
 He is finally thawed out almost sixty years later.

 - Late-Arrival Spoiler: You might even be spoiled by It Was His Sled, due to Just Here for Godzilla for the "Crimson Corsair" short story.